Photos from the artistic research by ZimmerFrei, February 2024, site-visit in the Border Region Bulgaria, Greece and Turkey

 Borderland: Czechia-Poland

 How does a border resonate?
-Zorka Wollny invited composer and musician Martin Dytko to a sound match exploring borderscapes in Czechia-Poland.
-In a co-creative process with residents from Český Těšín/Cieszyn and Ostrava they delve into narratives surrounding the meanings and materializations of bordering practices, as part and parcel of everyday life.
+Zorka Wollny invites composer and musician Martin Dytko to a sound match exploring borderscapes in Czechia-Poland.
+In a co-creative process with residents from Český Těšín/Cieszyn and Ostrava, they delve into narratives surrounding the meanings and materializations of bordering practices, as part of everyday life.
 The voice and sound-based research conceives the borderland as a place of encounter, interaction, and clash.
 Therefore, the border is seen not just as a point where various histories converge, but also as a space that shapes both individual and collective processes of identity formation and belonging, continuously transforming, contesting, and subverting the socio-political order.
 As the idea of Europe and the European Project undergo transformation, it becomes vital that diverse voices shape their emerging meaning.
 What futures can be imagined from here?

-The performative concerts will take place on October 2–3, 2024, at the former synagogue in Český Těšín as part of the city’s 33rd International Theatre Festival Without Borders, and at the Krytyka Polityczna Center in Cieszyn.
-These performances will be featured in a video work by the artist that introduces the participants, provides insights into the production process, and further elaborates on questions surrounding bordering practices between Czechia and Poland.
+The performative concerts take place on October 2–3, 2024, at the former synagogue in Český Těšín as part of the city’s 33rd International Theatre Festival Without Borders, and at the Krytyka Polityczna Center in Cieszyn.
+These performances are featured in a video work by the artist that introduces the participants, provides insights into the production process, and further elaborates on questions surrounding bordering practices between Czechia and Poland.

 Participants: